francois141/leetcode_databases/README.md

 # leetcode_databases
-Solution to the leetcode databases problems
+Here are my solutions to some leetcodes problems with databases.
+I add solutions as I solve problems in this category.